Cartography of Switzerland: Old Swiss Confederacy

 the map showed the territory in shaded relief in hitherto unseen quality and detail, but because the map was classified as a military secret by the Zürich authorities, Gyger's work had limited influence on contemporary cartographers.
 Gyger also published a detailed map of Switzerland in 1657.

-Trüst's map (detail), c.
+Türst's map (detail), c.
 1496.

 Switzerland in the sixteenth century.
 Map by Sebastian Münster (ca. 1550).